GSA/challenges-and-prizes/_all-challenges/1255-open-data-for-good-grand-challenge.md

   * **Start-up Acceleration Consulting Sessions from Orange Sparkle Ball:** Up to two teams will be selected to win four (4) 1-hour startup acceleration consulting sessions, to focus on storytelling around their technology to aid adoption, pitching for investment or customer acquisition, designing and implementing pilots to test their product or developing launch strategies.
 Specialized OSB staff will be identified to provide these sessions based on the winning teams.

-  * **Select accelerator program services from CivStart** (for start-up company/small business): One team will be selected to receive the following over a 12-month period:  Four (4) hours of consultation with CivStart staff on go-to-market strategies, introduction to select corporate partners and their offered benefits, access to the CivStart Community Slack community to interact with other govtech startups and community stakeholders, inclusion in several relevant curriculum webinars, invitation to select external events such as the annual Demo Day, and listing as a partner on CivStart’s website.
+  * **Select accelerator program services from CivStart** (for start-up company/small business): One team will be selected to receive the following over a 12-month period: four (4) hours of consultation with CivStart staff on go-to-market strategies, introduction to select corporate partners and their offered benefits, access to the CivStart Community Slack community to interact with other govtech startups and community stakeholders, inclusion in several relevant curriculum webinars, invitation to select external events such as the annual Demo Day, and listing as a partner on CivStart’s website.

   The U.S. Census Bureau and any future partnering agencies may award different prize amounts at their discretion.
 The winners of any monetary or in-kind awards that may be provided by partner agencies and organizations will be selected based on the judging process outlined for the competition with input from both the Census Bureau and partners.
 Additional prizes may be added to this competition before the submission window closes, so please refer to this page regularly for updates.